 Selected literary topics of international significance in relation to other cultural expressions.
 3 undergraduate hours.
 3 or 4 graduate hours.
 May be repeated to a maximum of 9 undergraduate or 12 graduate hours.
 Prerequisite: Consent of instructor.

-Study of a theme or type (the Faust myth, the romantic hero, etc.) to discover its essential components in all the literatures studied and the significance of national variations.
-The subject of the seminar varies each term.
+Study of a form (the lyric, the novel, the drama, etc.) to discover its essential components in all the literatures studied and the significance of national variations.
 May be repeated to a maximum of 12 hours if topics vary.